 As expert trade mark lawyers in Brisbane, EAGLEGATE Lawyers understands the litigation process, trade mark law, trade mark cases and trade mark defences.
 We will guide you through the process of litigation, enforcing your rights or defending a claim of Trade Marks Act breaches and hold your hand, every step of the way.

 Clients don’t buy our time, they buy our years of experience.

 EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, a registered Trade Marks Attorney and has over 10 years of industry experience in the IT industry.
 She has practised IP law for over 10 years.
 She aims to settle cases on commercially sensible and economic terms without having to proceed to court.
 She has obtained and conducted Anton Piller Searches to preserve evidence and successfully obtained rulings for clients to protect their rights.
-EAGLEGATE can assist you to obtain an Injunction, Mareva Order, Freezing Order, or other Court Orders to protect your rights
+EAGLEGATE Lawyers can assist you to obtain an Injunction, Mareva Order, Freezing Orders, or other Court Orders to protect your rights.